damiendevienne/ftd-als/README.md

 # Age-dependent Carrier Probability of the C9orf72 Repeat Expansion

 This repository contains the R code and data accompanying the paper **"Age-dependent carrier probability of the C9orf72 repeat expansion"**.
 The study proposes a way to compute the probability, for a healthy individual whose parent (or grandparent) carries the C9orf72 repeat expansion, to carry it himself given its age, using data from Murphy et al. (2017).
-You can access Murphy et al.'s paper [here](https://www.nature.com/articles/s41598-017-00000-0).

 ## Contents